Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 How to Plant Pothos?

-Choose a pot with drainage: Pothos roots don’t like sitting in water, or they may rot.
+Choose a pot with drainage: Pothos roots don’t like sitting in excess water, as soggy soil can lead to root rot and unhealthy growth.

-Use well-draining soil: A general potting mix or a soilless mix works.
-Add perlite or coco coir to improve drainage.
+Use well-draining soil: A good indoor potting mix or soilless mix works well.
+You can add perlite or coco coir to improve drainage and keep the roots healthy.

 Tip: For easy care, place your pothos in bright, indirect light and let it trail naturally.
 To understand Light Concept and Positioning your plants you can read The Ultimate Indoor Plant Guide.